Bowery/website/markdown/DOCUMENTATION.md

 > Opening new branch at https://NEW_FEATURE.APP_NAME.ACCOUNT_NAME.bowery.io
 ```

-This URL is accessible to exclusively you.
+This URL is only accessible by you.
 If you're working in a team environment, they will have access if they are currently logged into Bowery.

-When you're ready to merge to master
+When you're ready to merge to master:

 ```
 $ bowery merge BRANCH_NAME